yoshinator/home_service_power/README.md

 # README

-Home Service Power is a web application that allows small businessess to join a market to provide a list of all the services they provide.
-They primary feature is to automatically create seo optimized pages from templates for the services they provide mixed with a list of all the cities in that particular market.
+Home Service Power is a web application that allows small businessess to join a market to provide a list of all the services they provide to all the cities in that market.
+The primary feature is to automatically create seo optimized pages from templates for the services they provide mixed with a list of all the cities in that particular market.
 At the moment site admins need to add a business and email to the database.
 A user can then finish registering by visiting /domain.com/auth/google_oauth2 which uses Omniauth for Authentication and then the user is authorized on the backend to only view leads, users, services and market avaialbe for their business.

 Templates for services can only be created by users with the attribute super_user. users with the atttribute admin add more users, markets or services to their business.
 Service's are created using a